-Apart from incredible views and surroundings representative of both dry sclerophyll and wet sclerophyll forest as well as several different base rock types with typical climax vegetation niches, historic features on the site include remnants of high ground roads and an old semaphore station on a bluff that protects the site from winds that funnel down behind it in an ideal location for wind turbines that will not be seen or heard easily from anywhere else.
+Apart from incredible views and surroundings representative of both dry sclerophyll and wet sclerophyll forest as well as several different base rock types with typical climax vegetation niches, historic features on the site include remnants of high ground roads and an old semaphore station on a bluff that protects the site from winds that funnel down behind it in an ideal location for windmills that will not be seen or heard easily from anywhere.

 The site will soon connect much closer to Hobart with the completion of Gillies road and the ideal time for construction will be during the construction of the new Bridgewater bridge which would most likely purchase stone.
-Alternatively excess cut can be used local for roads horse trails and bike tracks.